 Skin: Sensitive, Fair, Not Sure

 Worked wonderfully as a remover, but the scent is evil.
 I had tossed the cotton that I used into my bedside wastebasket and I swear the scent lingered all night and woke me up more than once.
 May look into Loodie's recipe.

+I received a small bottle of Remove + with my last Zoya order.
+I really don't like the smell of this product.
+The fragrance is headache inducing and lingers.
+I'm not one sensitive to fragrance, either.
+We use home fragrance, B&B fragrance, & I love me some perfume and essential oils.
+I'm reminded of Aveda fragranced products which don't bother me.
+I am not sure why this one does.
 As for removal, it works well when following the directions on the Zoya website: saturate a cotton ball, hold the cotton on the polished nail for a few seconds, then wipe clean.
 It took a few wipes for my 3 coats, but did the job decently.
 If I can get past the smell, I'd love to try this in a scrubby tub.
 Once I use it up, I will not purchase as it is too cost prohibitive. $4.60 for 2 oz of Remove could get me a nice sized bottle of acetone and enough glycerine to go with it.
 I normally use Loodie's recipe and am very satisfied.

 by far, the best polish remover i have tried. it takes little product to remove even the intense colors that tends to stain the nails and does a good job taking off glitter nail polish too. it doesnt have that horrific acetone smell that gives me a headache so i will keep repurchasing this one from now. done with nail polish remover hunt!

 Popular Nails Products